alex-piccione/learning.Docker/examples/nginx api devops/Nginx on Docker.md

 Nginx exposes itself over SSL.
 The webapp load the secrets from a file on the server.

-Use bash shell, not PowerShell, to simulate operations executed from a GitHub Action.
-Not really a matter because this setup has to be done once to prepare the environment.

 ## Steps:

 ### 1. Create a Docker network